DemianFlury/SpaceShooter/README.md

 # SpaceShooter

 This is my first project in Godot.
 It's a small arcade game, where you shoot asteroids.
 I know, very original.
-I am folowing this [Youtube-Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iHCXBpxbdsOByZ55Ez4bgF)
+I am loosely following this [Youtube-Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iHCXBpxbdsOByZ55Ez4bgF)

 ## Things I would like to add
 - the actual game